 I do not own any pets.

 Audrey Guillemot is TBG’s resident French fashionista, but also tenaciously delivers quality, best-of-breed websites.
 As Director of Quality Assurance, she oversees the company’s Quality Assurance (QA), working closely with account managers and project teams to create detailed plans and to ensure thorough testing on all Web projects.
-With over 15 years in the industry, Audrey brings a breadth of experience, including over 10 years of project management knowledge.
+With 20+ years in the industry, Audrey brings a breadth of experience, including over 10 years of project management knowledge.
 Joining TBG in 2005, she has led clients through major website redesigns, multisite implementations, Web application design, CMS implementations, and brand identity development.
 With her keen eye for detail, Audrey ensures that each Web project is the best quality, and delivered on time and in budget.
 Audrey is a graduate of the University of Nice, France with a degree in English Translation and Spanish.
 In her spare time, you can find Audrey excelling at trivia night and taking photographs around Baltimore and of her travels.

 I am part of a very small statistical group, accounting for about 1% of the world’s population.